 Commercial soap, whether in liquid or solid form, is likely to contain surfactants, which can aggravate those with sensitive skin.
 Surfactants are surface-active chemicals that act as solvents to remove oil and dirt.

-Surfactants enable the soap to penetrate the top layer of the skin, which is beneficial for overall cleansing but harmful for the vagina.
+Surfactants enable the soap to penetrate the top layer of the skin, which is beneficial for overall cleansing but harmful to the vagina.
+Even Vaseline isn’t ideal as a lube since it can trap bacteria or affect latex condoms.

 Even during external masturbation alone, using soap as lube may lead to vulvitis.